klange/toaruos/README.md

 The ToaruOS project began in December 2010 and has its roots in an independent student project.
 The goals of the project have changed throughout its history, initially as a learning experience for the authors, and more recently as a complete, from-scratch ecosystem.

-ToaruOS is currently in the 1.6.x series, which represents the merging of a project (the "NIH" branch) to replace Newlib, the third-party C standard library employed by earlier versions of the operating system, with a new, in-house libc.
+The 1.6.x release series represented the merging of a project (the "NIH" branch) to replace Newlib, the third-party C standard library employed by earlier versions of the operating system, with a new, in-house libc.
+With the ports of Python and GCC to this new C library completed, this project has been concluded and considered as success.

+The current release series is 1.7.x, which aims to eventually replace all third-party elements of the build process and make the OS fully self-hosting.

 ## Features